Alexander Biggs Has Made The Perfect Indie Movie Soundtrack

 I’ve been a big fan of Jess Locke for a while because I think a lot of her songs sound like they should be in movies (listen to

 This song would be great in a scene with a parade, particularly if there’s a Duracell bunny float in there (it’s big, inflatable and pink – peak indie).
-Elliott Smith made his movie soundtrack debut with his song
+Elliott Smith made his movie soundtrack debut with his song ‘Miss Misery’ in Good Will Hunting and he would have turned 49 this year.
+Happy birthday Elliott!

 If you haven’t noted already, lo-fi is key to any good indie movie soundtrack.
 All RAT!Hammock songs have really colourful subject matter, and that lends itself well to all the zany ideas that Greta Gerwig or Zach Braff could think up.
 I see this song near the end of the film, when the protagonist stops taking the antagonist’s shit and stands up for themselves.